On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Spectral covers and soliton counting

 Relation between new and old Lefshetz thimble bases is given by a Stokes matrix: \be \left( \right)=\left( \right)\left( \right) \ee where $\CF$ and $\tilde \CZ$ are a fermion number and a central charge of a BPS string solution contributing to $\fG_{\rm BPS}(\CL_{\alpha},\CL_{\alpha+1})$.
 Corresponding expressions for multiple soliton contributions can be found in \cite{Gaiotto:2012rg}.
 These are extensive quantities given by integrals along a cycle $\gamma$ on the spectral cover.
 Cycle $\gamma$ starts on cover sheet $\alpha$ and goes to cover sheet $\alpha+1$.
 The fermion number, also identified with a Maslov index, and the central charge are defined as (see \cite{Galakhov:2016cji}): \be

 \ee where form $\nu^{(\alpha)}$ on cover sheet $\alpha$ is defined through a basis of eigen vectors of the structure constant matrix $C(z)$: \be \ee

-A categorification of this formula is available through a Fukaya-Seidel category \cite{Seidel_book} of Lagrangian manifolds in $\CM_n$.
-As an exceptional basis of objects in this category one chooses the Lefschetz thimble basis then parallel transport induces a permutation functor on an ordered set of Lefschetz thimbles extendable to the whole category.
+A categorification of formula \eqref{Stokes} is available through a Fukaya-Seidel category \cite{Seidel_book} of Lagrangian submanifolds in $\CM_n$.
+As a set of exceptional objects in this category one chooses the Lefschetz thimble basis, then the parallel transport induces a permutation functor on an ordered set of Lefschetz thimbles extendable to the whole category.
 Action of this functor also maps all old thimbles $\CL_{\epsilon}$ to $\CL_{\epsilon}'$ except $\epsilon=\alpha+1$.
-The letter is defined from the following exact triangle relations holding for arbitrary category object $X$: \be , \ee where $\mu^2$ is a multiplication structure \cite{Auroux} defined in the following way.
+The latter is defined from the following exact triangle relations holding for arbitrary category object $X$: \be , \ee where $\mu^2$ is a multiplication structure \cite{Auroux} defined in the following way.
 Consider a moduli space $\mathscr{M}$ of Landau-Ginzburg theory disk 1-instantons \eqref{LG-instanton} with boundary conditions as depicted in the figure.
 A single instanton modulus $\IR$ corresponds to disk automorphisms.
-Reduced moduli space $\mathscr{M}^*$ consists of points, then $\mu^2$ is defined as: \be ,\quad \ee where $\eta$ is an APS eta-invariant.
+Reduced moduli space $\mathscr{M}^*$ consists of points, then $\mu^2$ is defined as: \be ,\quad \ee where we weight the instanton contributions with values of the path integral evaluated around corresponding instanton classical solution $\iota$.
+It is well-known (see e.g. \cite{Witten:1982im}) that the resulting path integral localizes to a classical action contribution that can be canceled by re-scaling norms of states and a one-loop determinant that contributes with a sign.
+This sign is accumulated from positive and negative fermion mode eigenvalue contributions and can be evaluated as $(-1)^{\eta(\iota)}$, where $\eta$ is the APS eta-invariant.
+For alternative ways to calculate this sign by a careful analysis of the determinant bundle associated to the instanton see \cite[Section 10.5.3]{D-book_1} and \cite[Appendix F]{GMW} and references therein.

 Multiplication structure $\mu^2$ together with higher multiplication structures $\mu^k$ satisfy $A_{\infty}$-relations.